System Dynamics, Master's, 2 years

 - GEO-SD325 Client Based Modelling

-The following courses may substitute for a spring course, with permission of the department:
+The following courses may substitute for a second semester course, with permission of the Department:

 - GEO-SD322 Special Topics in System Dynamics, Policy